Disseminating science

 All of our journals run on open source software, which is available under our GitHub organization profile: github.com/openjournals.

-All of our journals are open access publications with content licensed under a Creative Commons Attribution 4.0 International License.
+Creative Commons Licence All of our journals are open access publications with content licensed under a Creative Commons Attribution 4.0 International License.
 Copyright remains with the submitting authors.

 9 Handy software

-Want to run your own journal?
+Want to run our own journal?

-- The venerable Open Journal Systems (PHP stack) is well-tested and widely used.
+• The venerable Open Journal Systems (PHP stack) is well-tested and widely used.
 See their site.
-The most famous OJS-based journal I’m aware of is the Journal of Statistical Software
+The most famous OJS-based journal I’m aware of is the Journal of Statistical Software.

 10 Incoming

-The Strain on Scientific Publishing (Hanson et al. 2024)
+• The Strain on Scientific Publishing (Hanson et al. 2024)

 Scientists are increasingly overwhelmed by the volume of articles being published.
 The total number of articles indexed in Scopus and Web of Science has grown exponentially in recent years; in 2022 the article total was ∼47% higher than in 2016, which has outpaced the limited growth—if any—in the number of practicing scientists.
 Thus, publication workload per scientist has increased dramatically.
 We define this problem as “the strain on scientific publishing.”
 To analyze this strain, we present five data-driven metrics showing publisher growth, processing times, and citation behaviors.
 We draw these data from web scrapes, and from publishers through their websites or upon request.
 Specific groups have disproportionately grown in their articles published per year, contributing to this strain.
 Some publishers enabled this growth by hosting “special issues” with reduced turnaround times.
 Given pressures on researchers to “publish or perish” to compete for funding, this strain was likely amplified by these offers to publish more articles.
 We also observed widespread year-over-year inflation of journal impact factors coinciding with this strain, which risks confusing quality signals.
 Such exponential growth cannot be sustained.
 The metrics we define here should enable this evolving conversation to reach actionable solutions to address the strain on scientific publishing.